ckkok/components/README.md

 # Using Components from the Library

-- Ensure that you have access to this repository at `https://bitbucket.ship.gov.sg/users/kok_chee_kean/repos/react-component-examples/browse`

-- In your project, run `npm install git+ssh://git@bitbucket-ssh.ship.gov.sg:7999/~kok_chee_kean/react-component-examples.git` to install this as a package.
+- In your project, run `npm install git+<url to this repository>` to install this as a package.

-- Import the component(s) you need, e.g. `import { Greeting } from '@kok_chee_kean/react-component-examples'`
+- Import the component(s) you need, e.g. `import { Greeting } from '@ckkok/react-component-examples'`

-- Import the stylesheet, e.g. `import '@kok_chee_kean/react-component-examples/dist/styles.css'`
+- Import the stylesheet, e.g. `import '@ckkok/react-component-examples/dist/styles.css'`

 - (_Optional_) Configure Webpack for tree-shaking in your project to remove unused components and reduce your bundle size